 - Use mugs with large handles, and if possible, mugs with two handles

-Make it easy to move around for familiar tasks: Make it easier for patients to walk around to do activities they normally do. /p>
+Make it easy to move around for familiar tasks: Make it easier for patients to walk around to do their normal activities. /p>

-- Identify the various activities for which the patient moves around, and for each, ensure the required objects are accessible easily
+- Identify the activities for which the patient moves around.
+For each, make sure the patient can easily get what is needed.

 - For the path the patient usually walks down (such as to the toilet, to the TV switch, from bed to the favorite chair) make sure the path is clear and well-lit.
 (This is also sometimes called “clearing pathways of travel)